karenrenac/Amazon-Analytics-with-Web-scraping/README.md

 The project is organized into several key modules:

 1. **Web Scraping Module**: Handles the extraction of order data from Amazon.
-   - Libraries used:
    - `requests`: To manage HTTP requests and handle sessions.
    - `BeautifulSoup`: For parsing HTML and navigating the document tree.

 2. **Data Processing Module**: Cleans and structures the scraped data for analysis.
-   - Libraries used:
    - `pandas`: For data manipulation and analysis.
    - `numpy`: To handle numerical operations and manage data arrays.

 3. **Visualization Module**: Creates visual representations of the data to uncover trends and patterns.
-   - Libraries used:
    - `matplotlib`: For creating static, animated, and interactive visualizations.
    - `seaborn`: To generate informative and attractive statistical graphics.